 Two key dairy trading competitors have FTAs with China: New Zealand and Australia.
 Those FTAs provide significant quantities of duty-free dairy product access to the Chinese market in ways that make it very challenging for U.S. dairy exporters to compete on a level playing field in China, particularly during the portions of the year in which duty-free safeguard quantities are permitted.
-For instance, this year New Zealand enjoys duty-free access for up to 188 MT of skim milk powder and duty- and quota-free access for cheese while U.S. exporters must pay the full MFN rate of 10% and 12% respectively for all the SMP and cheese they ship to China, in addition to retaliatory rates currently in place.
+For instance, this year New Zealand enjoys duty-free access for up to 197 MT of skim milk powder and duty- and quota-free access for cheese while U.S. exporters must pay the full MFN rates of 10% and 12% respectively for all the SMP and cheese they ship to China, in addition to retaliatory rates currently in place if waivers are not granted for those sales.